Cocomos/MacZcashMiner/README.md

 # MacZcashMiner
-CPU ZEC miner for OS X
+CPU ZEC miner for OS X for pools

 This repository contains a ZEC (Zcash) miner for OS X. It employs the Xenoncat CPU algorithm.
+This is for pools.

 ## Run Instructions